 1979 "The Squire Shop" original trailer

-This is the set of "skins" only the Hydroplane & Raceboat Museum has in their inventory they got from Dave Bartush with the sale of the Circus hull to Bob Steil.
-Through our extensive research, we believe this was the set that Jerry Hopp used on his 1986 "Horizon Air" version of the Squire Shop hull.
-We believe Jerry removed the fiberglass skins and used brand new aluminum ones instead.
-But, he kept the inner framework and somehow Bartush ended up with this set many years later.
+This is the set of "skins/fairings" the Hydroplane & Raceboat Museum got from Dave Bartush with the sale of the Circus hull to Bob Steil.
+Through our extensive research, this was the set that Jerry Hopp used on his 1986 "Horizon Air" version of the Squire Shop hull.
+Jerry's crew removed the fiberglass skins and used brand new aluminum ones instead.
+But, they kept the inner framework and somehow Dave Bartush eventually ended up with this set many years later.
 The museum has one of those aluminum Hopp skins from 1986, while Greg Hopp still has the other one.

-Brad Haskin came across the caps by chance and saved them from being scrapped years later, which the Museum now has as well.
-The "cathedral" wing itself we believe was scrapped, except for the internal hardware.
-We believe that parts of the original hardware was used in the Hopp's new "flat" wing instead, and the museum has that wing with the hardware as noted to prove it's from the "cathedral" wing.
-We know this because the horizontal wing was made in two pieces, clearly spliced in the middle (see picture of Paddock Pools version from 1987 and on).
+Brad Haskin came across the caps by chance and saved them from being scrapped years ago, which the Museum now has as well.
+The original "cathedral" fiberglass wing itself we believe was scrapped, except for the internal hardware.
+We believe that parts of the original hardware was used in the Hopp's new "flat" wing, at least portions of it was anyway.
+We know this because the Hopp's horizontal wing was made in two pieces too, clearly spliced in the middle (see picture of Paddock Pools version from 1987 and on).

-In the pictures below, you will see the “cathedral” wings that were used on the 1984 “Island Security Systems” hull (driven by Mitch Evans) and Wil Muncey's Z-9 hull .
+In the pictures below, you will see the “cathedral” wings that were later used on the 1984 “Island Security Systems” hull (driven by Mitch Evans) and Wil Muncey's Z-9 hull .

 When the team sold the wings to Wil Muncey, he used them on his “Z” class hydroplane, The Z-9 Miss Canada II.
 You can see the "cathedral" wing in the photo below before it was repainted.